Micah-T/micah-torcellini/posts/2026-02-25-simple-timeline.md

 title: Simple Pure CSS/HTML Timeline (with Extra Eleventy Integration)
 tags: ["digital-humanities", "web development", eleventy]
 ---
-I wanted an online time for a companion website for an academic presentation that I'm presenting at a couple of different conferences this semester.
-I don't have time to cover all the historical events, so I wanted to provide a timeline to aid people in orienting themselves and making further historical connections.
+I wanted an online timeline for a companion website for an academic presentation.
+I don't have time to cover all the historical events that might be relevant to people's own interests, so I wanted to provide a timeline to aid people in orienting themselves and making further historical connections.
 Initially I thought I would have to use JavaScript, but I ultimately was able to do it in pure CSS and semantic HTML.
-While this is a very basic timeline, it does the basic job well in a performant and accessible manner.
+While there are many JavaScript libraries, they are for the most part, bloated, not performant, inaccessible, and don't degrade nicely in supported browsers.
+While my solution is quite basic, it does the job well in a performant and accessible manner, and degrades gracefully in older browsers.
+While there might be times for more complicated solutions, I suspect that most situations will be served well by a simpler one like this.

 ## The CSS and HTML